mighdoll/live-typescript/packages/live-typescript/README.md

 LiveTypescript works well in Docusaurus.

 Consider wrapping your LiveTypescript component in `<BrowserOnly>`.
-The current sandboxed exeuction doesn't run on the server anyway, and server side rendering can lead to developer console warnings at runtime.
+The current sandboxed execution doesn't run on the server anyway, and server side rendering can lead to developer console warnings at runtime.